Startup Diligence Guide: Navigating Venture Capital Diligence

 The post below will outline

-1. why venture investors care about TAM
+1. why venture investors care about TAM (VCs typically look for “fund returners”)

-3. the Bling Capital approach
+3. the Bling Capital approach (bottoms-up segmentation-based approach)

-Why is this important?
+Why is market sizing important?

 Our goal with market sizing is to understand how big your startup can get if things go well.